sukhrobyangibaev/bmi_first_draft/README.md

 # Thesis Generator 📚

-An automated tool that analyzes source code files and generates a structured thesis document.
+An automated tool that analyzes source code files and generates a structured thesis document using Large Language Models through API integration.

 ## Prerequisites ✅

 - Python 3.8 or higher
 - Access to an OpenAI-compatible API (Google, Anthropic, or OpenAI)
-- Project source code files for analysis
+- **Project source code files for analysis**

 ## Installation 🛠️